sparsh-anurag/mynewrepo/README.md

 # mynewrepo
-A repositotry to learn connecting to Github remotely
+A repositotry to learn connecting to Github remotely.